RedPitaya/Documentation/developerGuide/hardware/ORIG_GEN/hw_specs/hw_specs.rst

     It is imperative that a heatsink is installed and that the board is operated on a flat surface devoid of any obstructions that could impede airflow.
     In order to mitigate the effects of elevated ambient temperatures and reduced pressure conditions within enclosures, it is necessary to implement an effective ventilation strategy.
-    The product's operational functionality is automatically disabled at temperatures of 85°C to prevent any potential damage.
+    The product's operational functionality is automatically disabled at internal temperatures of 85°C to prevent any potential damage.

 Cooling options